jimmyng94/PawBeat/README.md

 * WiringPi

 #### 3. Make the processing.cpp executable
-To make the processing executable file navigate into the ? folder.
+To make the `processing` executable file navigate into the ? folder.
 Once in this folder run the following code:
 ```
 cmake .
 make
 ```
 A new executable with the name "processing" should now be available in this folder.

-_If you want to make the processing demonstartion execuatble file simply navigate to the demo folder and run the same code.
+_If you want to make the processing demonstration executable file, simply navigate to the demo folder and run the same code.
 This will make processingDemo executable file._

 #### 4. Make the sendDataClient.cpp executable
-To make the sendDataClient executable file navigate into the sendDataClient folder Once in this directory run the following code:
+To make the `sendDataClient` executable file navigate into the folder containing `sendDataClient`.
+Once in this directory run the following code:
 ```
 make -f sendDataClient.mk
 ```